-RCTC engages and partners with large employers in Western Riverside County, through the IE Commuter brand, to increase awareness and consideration for alternative commute modes to driving alone.
+RCTC engages and partners with IE Commuteremployers in Western Riverside County, through the IE Commuter brand, to increase awareness and consideration for alternative commute modes to driving alone.
 These alternatives include carpool, vanpool, bus transit, Metrolink, biking, walking, and teleworking.
-Currently, there are more than 200 IEC employer partners, representing approximately 265,000 employees that have signed partnership agreements to gain access to IEC employer programs, services, and commuter incentives.
+In the past, the program primarily targeted larger employers (250+); however, IEC is broadening its outreach efforts to include small/medium sized businesses to capture more end-user commuters. mid/large businesses have more actionable vanpool densities, there may be clusters of small businesses which are co-located, where IEC can combine businesses with comparable densities for potential vanpool formation (i.e. commercial parks, downtown areas, etc.).
+Currently, there are more than 280 IEC employer partners, representing approximately 415,000 employees that have signed partnership agreements to gain access to IEC employer programs, services, and commuter incentives.
+During FY 2021/22, IEC brought on significant employers into the program, including the Fontana Unified School District, ten additional Amazon worksites, Kaiser Fontana, County of Los Angeles and Disney.
 IEC provides hands on support to assist employers with implementing rideshare programs through surveying employees to generate match lists and provide statistics so as to comply with regional air quality regulations.
 IEC also provide incentives and rewards for commuters that rideshare, marketing workshops for ETCs, as well as annual contests and promotions to encourage ridesharing.